-1.8 An effective water treatment programme is an essential control measure to inhibit the growth of legionella in the cooling water.
-The cooling water treatment programme should be capable of controlling not only legionella and other microbial activity, but also corrosion, scale formation and fouling to maintain the system's cleanliness.
+- 1.8 An effective water treatment programme is an essential control measure to inhibit the growth of Legionella in the cooling water.
+The cooling water treatment programme should be capable of controlling not only Legionella and other microbial activity, but also corrosion, scale formation and fouling to maintain the system's cleanliness.
 Appropriate water treatment may involve a range of chemical and physical techniques to control corrosion, scaling and fouling potential of the cooling water and to control microbial growth.
-All of these need to be monitored regularly to ensure they remain effective.

-1.9 The exact techniques that are required may vary significantly with different water supplies, cooling system design and operating conditions.
-Paragraphs 1.32-1.74 give further information.
+All of these measures need to be monitored regularly to ensure they remain effective. - 1.9 The exact techniques that are required may vary significantly with different water supplies, cooling system designs and operating conditions.
+Paragraphs 1.32-1.75 give further information on cooling water treatment.